johnalexsagwe/alx-pre_course/README.md

-my first Readme is so amazing
+my 2nd Readme is so amazing